 UK Feminism, Spiritually and Faith conference, November 2016

-As part of our work advocating, lobbying and campaigning on behalf of the issues faced by BME women, Apna Haq held a national conference on feminism, spirituality and faith.
+As part of our work advocating, lobbying and campaigning on behalf of the issues faced by Black and minoritised women, Apna Haq held a national conference on feminism, spirituality and faith.
 The conference raised questions such as ‘How does feminism intersect with faith, spirituality and racism?’ and ‘How can we assert a space in feminism for faith and spirituality?’.

 Ending the Silence conference, February 2016

 Apna Haq held the Ending the Silence conference which was well attended by over 100 community members, practitioners and professionals.
 The conference brought together learning from a six-month project on raising awareness, analysing needs and developing strategies for movement and change as well as highlighting good practice within our work against violence against women.
-The conference focused on understanding specific challenges faced by marginalised black and minority ethnic (BME) communities.
+The conference focused on understanding specific challenges faced by Black and minoritised communities.

 Read more about the conference in the Rotherham Advertiser.

 We ran a successful community developed, women's self-empowerment course targeting existing board members and other women from the various Black and minoritised communities.
 We gained funding from People’s Health Trust to run a weekly programme lasting just over a year, culminating in a conference targeting decision makers and local women.
 The Rebounce members acted out a play, based on group members’ personal experiences of domestic violence, written by the local Open Minds Theatre Company.

 The weekly sessions covered: